Zhang Jingna: Intellectual property infringement of Zhang's work in Luxembourg

 In May 2022, Zhang was alerted by Luxembourgish fans about possible copyright infringement of her work.
 The student and oil painter Jeff Dieschburg had used one of her photos as reference for the left panel of his diptych painting "Turandot".
 Strassen Biennial of Contemporary Art art competition in Luxembourg rewarded him with a prize 1500€ for his contribution of several works, among them Turandot, up for sale for 6500€ in June 2022.
 Zhang accused Dieschburg via social media of plagiarism and her posts went viral.
 News outlets noted the "obvious similarities" while Dieschburg justified the use of his work, claiming it as "inspiration" and being part of a larger work.
 As response to the accusations and to counteract the massive hate and death threats that he received, Dieschburg refused the prize money and removed the diptych from the exhibition.
 One month later, Zhang took Dieschburg to court and on 14 October 2022, she lost in the „Chambre des référés“.
 She then took the case to the „Chambres Civiles“ and on 7 December 2022, the court ruled again in favour of Dieschburg.
 In February 2024, Zhang traveled to Luxembourg to attend the appeal after loss in the first instance.
 In May 2024 the Luxembourg district court rendered its verdict: Zhang's intellectual property rights were recognized, and the left panel of Dieschburg's work Turandot was condemned as plagiarism.

+Cara

 On 2 January 2023, Zhang opened Cara, an art platform designed to prevent AI-scraping, to public testing.
 The site quickly rose in popularity around June 2024, growing from around 40,000 users to 650,000 in a single week, as artists migrated to avoid having their art trained on without proper procedures for compensation.